Azure/blackbelt-aks-hackfest/labs/day1-labs/04-deploy-app-aks.md

          Refer the respective yaml files to understand how services got created as LoadBalancer and ClusterIP.

-* Browse to the External IP for your web application (on port 8080) and try the app
+* Browse to the External IP for your web application on port 8080 (eg: http://52.165.235.114:8080 in this example) and try the app

 > The public IP can take a few minutes to create with a new cluster.
 Sit back and relax.
 Maybe check Facebook.